-What To Eat In Istanbul
+What To Eat In Istanbul ?

-You should definetely try grilled fish in Istanbul, you may try that as a snack on the street or in a fancy restaurant on the Bosphorus Strait, they both make you feel that you are in Istanbul.
-The fish season generally ends towards June and starts again in September, to enjoy the local seafood, you should be visiting the city between these months, otherwise the ones that you will have most probably be the frozen products.
-The best places to have a dinner are located by the fishmarkets, also the prices are much more reasonable than the ones on the water.
+You should definitely try grilled fish in Istanbul, you may try that as a snack on the street or in a fancy restaurant on the Bosphorus Strait, they both make you feel that you are in Istanbul.
+The fish season generally ends towards June and starts again in September, to enjoy the local seafood, you should be visiting the city between these months, otherwise, the ones that you will have most probably be the frozen products.
+The best places to have dinner are located by the fishmarkets, also the prices are much more reasonable than the ones on the water.

 Kuru Fasulye (Beans)

 This is maybe one of the best dishes for vegetarians and vegans unless there is meat in it also is cooked with meat.
-This simple food is a lifesaver for locals who have tight budgets but the taste appeals all the people from all standards.
+This simple food is a lifesaver for locals who have tight budgets but the taste appeals to all the people from all standards.
 It is best to have a plate of rice aside or you may ask the beans to be served on top of the rice.

-This little plates to share are the heritage from all the civilizations that have lived on this land for ages and the perfection comes from this combination.
-There are hundreds of different kinds of mezes could be found throughout the city and commonly they are sought by the ones who want to spend an entertaining night.
-Thus, meyhanes(taverns) are the best places to enjoy different kind of mezes.
+These little plates to share are the heritage from all the civilizations that have lived on this land for ages and the perfection comes from this combination.
+There are hundreds of different kinds of mezes that could be found throughout the city and commonly they are sought by the ones who want to spend an entertaining night.
+Thus, meyhanes(taverns) are the best places to enjoy a different kind of mezes.
 Mainly, they are accompanied with raki, the Turkish pastis.